 - 1) Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - 2) During the assessment, the assessor spoke with the resident at number 27 who confirmed that smoke alarms are installed in the Hallway, Living room & Kitchen. - 3) Based on the sample of properties accessed during the fire risk assessment, the smoke alarms within resident's flats are installed to a minimum of LD2 Standard.
+The equipment is subjected to a cyclical test. - 2) During the assessment, the assessor spoke with the resident at number 1 who confirmed that smoke alarms are installed in the Hallway, Living room & Kitchen. - The resident at number 10 confirmed that smoke alarms are installed in the Hallway, Living room & Kitchen. - 3) Based on the sample of properties accessed during the fire risk assessment, the smoke alarms within resident's flats are installed to a minimum of LD2 Standard.